Praveen290105/Bhoomi-Portal-AP/README.md

 5. The configured location and Pattadar are matched against those live options and selected automatically; the available options are printed so a changed portal value is easy to diagnose
-6. The form-page addition CAPTCHA is refreshed and its answer is read from the portal's `POST /VAdangal/generateCaptcha` network response
+6. The form-page CAPTCHA is automated during the ROR-1B request
 7. The script submits the form and saves the resulting report as a PDF into `downloads/`, handling three different ways the portal can return the report (a real file download, a new tab, or an inline/embedded PDF)